Gabb-c/sentry-javascript/packages/angular/README.md

 #### Install

-Registering a Trace Service is a 3 step process.
+Registering a Trace Service is a 3-step process.

 1. Register and configure the `BrowserTracing` integration from `@sentry/tracing`, including custom Angular routing
    instrumentation: